How it works

 The API token created for the Confluence user

 Select Save and Connect.
-Once the connection is created successfully, it appears under Connected Applications on the Integrations page.
+Once the connection is created successfully, it appears under Connected Integrations on the Integrations page.
 You can later edit or remove a connection for maintenance purposes, or if it is no longer required.

 Note: If the connection cannot be established, an error message displays with details of the issue, e.g. URL could not be found, or an API token that did not work.